Climate change in Kentucky

 Climate change in Kentucky encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of Kentucky.

-The United States Environmental Protection Agency reports: "Kentucky's climate is changing.
+The United States Environmental Protection Agency (EPA) reports: "Kentucky's climate is changing.
 Although the average temperature did not change much during the 20th century, most of the commonwealth has warmed in the last 20 years.
 Average annual rainfall is increasing, and a rising percentage of that rain is falling on the four wettest days of the year.
 In the coming decades, the changing climate is likely to reduce crop yields and threaten some aquatic ecosystems.
 Floods may be more frequent, and droughts may be longer, which would increase the difficulty of meeting the competing demands for water in the Ohio, Tennessee, and Cumberland rivers".
 In May 2019, The Kansas City Star noted that climate change is suspected in the increasing number of tornadoes in the region, "the band of states in the central United States ... that each spring are ravaged by hundreds of tornadoes — is not disappearing.
 But it seems to be expanding", resulting in a higher frequency of tornadoes in states including Kentucky.

-Emissions

 Precipitation and water resources

 By 2020, heavy rainfall events had "increased by 20 percent since the early 20th century in eastern Kentucky."

-"Annual precipitation in Kentucky has increased approximately 5 percent since the first half of the 20th century.
+According to the EPA "Annual precipitation in Kentucky has increased approximately 5 percent since the first half of the 20th century.
 But rising temperatures increase evaporation, which dries the soil and decreases the amount of rain that runs off into rivers.
 Although rainfall during spring is likely to increase during the next 40 to 50 years, the total amount of water running off into rivers or recharging ground water each year is likely to decline 2.5 to 5 percent, as increased evaporation offsets the greater rainfall.
 Droughts are likely to be more severe, because periods without rain will be longer and very hot days will be more frequent".